raspberrypilearning/surprise-animation/en/quiz1/question_3.md

   --- feedback ---

  Yes!
-Setting up your sprites comes first then your story builds to a final reaction.
+Setting up your sprites comes first, then your story builds to a final reaction.

   --- /feedback ---